 What is my best course of action?

-In order to get pain free and stable mobility restored one needs to be strength in all 4 rotator cuff muscles.
-Directly consult with your Physiotherapist who can diagnose Rotator cuff injury in accordance with your clinical history and tests.
+In order to restore pain free and stable mobility, one needs adequate control and strength in all 4 of the rotator cuff muscles.
+Directly consult with your Physiotherapist who can diagnose a Rotator cuff injury in accordance with your clinical history and tests.
 Only if a complete tear is suspected will an ultrasound be requested before commencing rehabilitation.

 The good news is that high speed, power, agility and a return to sport and work are all possible, but prior to that we would need to achieve relief from pain and inflammation; restore scapular control, normal neck and shoulder function and Rotator cuff strength ...and regain your full range of motion and comfortable sleeping ability.
 Contact us to get your diagnosis, treatment and recovery plan underway immediately.